reath-id/reuse-standard/README.md

 - How the data is made available (e.g. API endpoints or direct download of data files etc).
 - How the data is stored.
 - How physcial reusable assets are tagged and tracked.
-The standard enables, but does not proscribe, tagging each individual asset (e.g. with QR Codes, NFC or RFID) and tracking it through the resuse cycle.
+The standard enables, but does not proscribe, tagging each individual asset (e.g. with QR Codes, NFC or RFID) and tracking it through the reuse cycle.

 ## Open vs Closed data

 The standard itself is Open for the purposes of shared understanding.
 The standard does not *require* that any actual data sets be made "Open" and available to all.

-The standard does enable organisations to choose which data to share publically (if any) and also enables more detailed data to be shared only with trusted parties or regulators.
+The standard does enable organisations to choose which data to share publicly (if any) and also enables more detailed data to be shared only with trusted parties or regulators.

 ## Who